Earth Day – For All God’s People

 So today, on April 22nd, I won’t be planting a tree, but I do have some flowers and tomato plants to set into the ground; and on that note, I leave you with this thought and prayer, “Lord help us to…walk softly on the earth.
 Help us to teach our young folks well about their relationship with nature; and help us all Lord, to become resourceful in the ways we care for our beautiful planet earth and the people that dwell upon it.
 Amen.”

 Yours in Christ,

 Chaplain Ann M. Wolf

-P.S. – Thought you might enjoy the “How Great Thou Art” today, which takes you through the mountains with my cousins, “The Wolf Pack.”
+P.S. – Thought you might enjoy the songs, “What Will We Leave for the 7th Generation?” and “How Great Thou Art” today, the latter of which takes you through the mountains with my cousins, “The Wolf Pack.”